Where are classes and labs held?

 How is the curriculum organized?

 The program begins with an intensive 4-semester didactic phase covering the core medical and clinical sciences.
-Students then enter the clinical education phase consisting of 7 core and 2 elective clerkships.
-The program concludes with a final semester of comprehensive review and
+Students then enter the clinical education phase consisting of 7 required core and 2 elective supervised clinical practice experiences.
+The program concludes with a final semester including comprehensive review and evaluation.

 Are there clinical experiences during the first year?

 During the first year, students are introduced to the clinical aspects of their training by being paired with a licensed health care provider one day a week.
-These pre-clinical clerkships enable students to strengthen their clinical skills (history, physical, written and oral presentations) and knowledge acquired in the classroom to the actual care of patients early in the program.
+These pre-clinical clerkships enable students to strengthen their clinical skills in history taking, physical examination, written documentation, and oral presentations.

 What can I expect in terms of clinical rotations?

-Clinical rotations include 7 core rotations of 6 weeks duration in the following areas: primary care (family medicine and outpatient internal medicine), internal medicine, pediatrics, psychiatry, women's health, general surgery and emergency medicine.
+Clinical rotations include 7 required core rotations of 6 weeks duration in the following areas: primary care (family medicine and outpatient internal medicine), internal medicine, pediatrics, psychiatry, women's health, general surgery and emergency medicine.
 In addition, there are 2 4-week electives where students may choose to gain additional experience in one of the above areas or a sub-specialty of interest.
-The clinical rotations are done within an extensive network of fieldwork experiences, which includes hospitals, medical centers, clinics, extended-care facilities and nursing homes.
+The clinical rotations are done within an extensive network of fieldwork experiences, which includes hospitals and other medical facilities.

 How are clinical rotations set up?

 The PA program faculty are responsible for setting up all clinical rotation sites and recruiting preceptors.
-Students have an opportunity to suggest a clinical rotation site, if they wish, however, the program will set up the clinical rotation site if it is found to be a high-quality opportunity and can fulfill the goals and objectives of the Program.
+Students have an opportunity to suggest a clinical rotation site, if they wish, however, the program will set up the clinical rotation site if it is found to be a high-quality opportunity and can fulfill the goals, objectives, and learning outcomes of the Program.
 As a policy of the program, in compliance with ARC-PA accreditation standards, students are not required to provide or solicit clinical sites or preceptors.

 If I am accepted at Quinnipiac, can I select any of my own rotations during the clinical year?